Osroene: "First Christian kingdom" claim contested with Armenia

 General opinion is that the official adoption of Christianity happened during the reign of Abgar VIII the Great (177 – 212), who was either Christian himself or not at all hostile to Christians, as the Christian writer Sextus Julius Africanus (c.
 160 – c.
 240) stayed at Abgar the Great's court in 195, and a Christian inscription was produced in Edessa, which is from the same period or few decades later than the Inscription of Abercius from 216.
 It is estimated that Christianity was preached in Edessa since 160 – 170, and a flood in 201 destroyed "the temple of the church of the Christians", indicating a community large enough to have had a building of notable importance to the city at the time.
-The earliest known Syriac writer, Bardaisan (154-222), was active, and contemporary coins dated 179-192 clearly show Abgar VIII the Great wearing a tiara with a cross.
+The earliest known Syriac writer, Bardaisan (154-222), was active in the city, and contemporary coins dated 179-192 clearly show Abgar VIII the Great wearing a tiara with a cross.
 The dates and circumstances of the Christianization of the kings and the Kingdom of Osroene are still debated and the claim of becoming the first Christian kingdom is contested by Armenia.

 In the Church of the Virgin in Dayr al-Suryān in Egypt, built in the middle seventh century and monumental paintings applied in later centuries, a number of narrative scenes of conversion as the central theme were painted.
 There are remains of a painting of King Abgar of Edessa with the mandylion, while on the same wall there is a painting of Constantine the Great on horseback holding the sign of the cross in his first battle as a Christian.
 The paintings are making a clear statement: Constantine was the first Christian Roman emperor but Edessa had a Christian king almost three centuries before.
-On an opposite wall fragments are preserved of Gregory the Illuminator's conversion of the Armenians.
-The unique conversion scenes were probably painted as a carefully planned addition after the eight century, covering scenes of the Pentecost, and it is possible that the church building had a geographical symbolism as Ethiopia is equaled with the south, Armenia with the north, and Byzantium and Edessa with the east.
+On an opposite wall fragments are preserved of St. Gregory the Illuminator's conversion of the Armenians.
+The unique conversion scenes were probably painted as a carefully planned addition after the eighth century, covering scenes of the Pentecost, and it is possible that the church building had a geographical symbolism as Ethiopia is equaled with the south, Armenia with the north, and Byzantium and Edessa with the east.
 The first Armenian Christian king Tiridates the Great is absent from the depiction.